Grand Canyon 1-Day Whitewater Rafting Trip

 Grand Canyon Skywalk

 The Skywalk is the only place where visitors can step out onto a glass walkway and see 4,000 feet down into the Grand Canyon.
 You can add the Skywalk option to your rafting adventure at our discounted rate (price is at the top of the page).
 Rafters who choose to do the Skywalk will be helicoptered to the rim first and have approximately a 30-minute visit at the Skywalk.
-The Skywalk option is only available if you choose the helicopter lift out of Grand Canyon.
+Unfortunately, the Skywalk option is only available if you choose the helicopter lift out of Grand Canyon.

 WHERE TO STAY